Currently celebrating over forty years in the music industry, John Boylan is one of the

 release of his latest production, a world music album by Swiss instrumentalist Eliana Burki, he will be spending the rest of

-2018 on three projects: the new Linda Ronstadt speaking tour, teaching three new audio and music courses at Citrus College in Los Angeles, and finishing his highly anticipated book on record
+2019 on three projects: the new Linda Ronstadt documentary film, the first-ever Linda Ronstadt live album, and finishing his highly anticipated book on record

 production.
 The volume will combine a history of the recording industry